primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Searching for Duplicate Records

-After viewing potential matches, you can see an option in your toolbar named "Duplicates."
-Utalizing the same criteria that is used to match cases, this option will allow you to search for cases that are likely to be duplicates.
+After viewing potential matches, you can see an option in your navigation bar named "Duplicates."
+Using the same criteria that is used to match cases, this option will allow you to search for cases that are likely to be duplicates.
+For example, if you wish to register a child and you suspect the child may already be in the primero system you have the ability to search similar cases.

 ![](/img/DuplicatesIntro.png)